ge-flight-analytics/emspy/README.md

 The `run()` method takes care of the repeated async request for a query whose returning data is expected to be large.

-The batch data size for the async request is set  rows as default.
+The batch data size for the async request is set 25,000 rows as default (which is the maximum).
 If you want to change this size,
 ```python
 # Set the batch size as 20,000 rows per request
 df = query.run(n_row = 20000)